joaomcteixeira/python-project-skeleton/README.rst

 Read the Docs
 -------------

-Activate your project at `Read the Docs`_ (RdD), their web interface is easy enough to follow without further explanations.
+Activate your project at `Read the Docs platform`_ (RdD), their web interface is easy enough to follow without further explanations.
 If your documentation is building under the `tox workflow`_ it will build in at Read the Docs.

 Build version
 ~~~~~~~~~~~~~